Spinal Cord Injury Exercises: Improving Mobility After SCI

 The best way to improve mobility after SCI is to consistently practice spinal cord injury exercises.
 This helps stimulate neuroplasticity in undamaged regions of the spinal cord and strengthen the pathways that control movement.

 Every spinal cord injury is different and every survivor will have different functional outcomes so try not to feel discouraged if an exercise is too difficult.
-A therapist can help you adjust and provide SCI exercises for your level of mobility.
+A therapist can help you adjust and provide SCI exercises for your specific needs and abilities.

 We hope this article has inspired you to engage in spinal cord injury exercises to promote recovery.